KuligKamil/mongodb-project-workshop/README.md

 ### How use Document

-when we would like to create application

-we want to create for users

-that why our first class will be user
+Imagine that we're creating an MVP for an application.
+Since we want to design it with users in mind, our first class will represent a User.

-Example in User class in pydantic
+Here's an example of a User class in Pydantic:"

 ```python
 from pydantic import BaseModel